edzaga/sql-course/sql-course-en/lectures/week5/lecture17.rst

 .. note::

-	Other concept that we will be using is functional dependence (FD) which you can review in lecture 16.
+	Other concept that we will be using is functional dependence (FD) which you can review in `Lecture16`_

 Boyce-Codd normal form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~